isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/FMPSandGuides.md

 From the "Generate PDF using" menu, choose FrameMaker Publishing Server.

-The user can provide "Settings File(.sts)" and "ditaval.
+The user can provide "settings File(.sts)" and "ditaval.
 Filtering will be done using Ditaval based on the conditions you supply.

--   **Setting file**: FrameMaker /FMPS Publish setting which contains all those settings which you want FMPS to honour while publishing For example: ,Generating output with customised template ,Generating Marks and Bleeds(PDF) , Generating PDF with TOC , index etc .
+-   **setting file**: FrameMaker /FMPS Publish setting which contains all those settings which you want FMPS to honour while publishing For example: ,Generating output with customised template ,Generating Marks and Bleeds(PDF) , Generating PDF with TOC , index etc .
--   **FMPS present:** Pre-defined combination of Ditaval and Settings file , Instead of giving separate Ditaval and settings file , User can pre-create FMPS preset which can be re-used for publishing need.
+-   **FMPS present:** Pre-defined combination of Ditaval and settings file , Instead of giving separate Ditaval and settings file , User can pre-create FMPS preset which can be re-used for publishing need.

-**Note:**  If you don’t select any of Settings or FMPS Preset then FMPS will publish with default system setting.
+**Note:**  If you don’t select any of settings or FMPS Preset then FMPS will publish with default system setting.

-If you have selected FMPS Preset and also provided Settings/Ditaval file from AEM then this will conflict and FMPS Preset will be given precedence over custom Settings/Ditaval file.
+If you have selected FMPS Preset and also provided settings/Ditaval file from AEM then this will conflict and FMPS Preset will be given precedence over custom settings/Ditaval file.

 ### Baseline Publishing using FMPS:

 You can Publish your already created baselines with FMPS2020.0.2 or higher version.

-**Sample FMPS Settings file(.sts file) to get started :** [Link](https://acrobat.adobe.com/link/track?uri=urn:aaid:scds:US:ef750752-7a7e-4e51-923e-6b7d9861ed54) (unzip this file)
+**Sample FMPS settings file(.sts file) to get started :** [Link](https://acrobat.adobe.com/link/track?uri=urn:aaid:scds:US:ef750752-7a7e-4e51-923e-6b7d9861ed54) (unzip this file)

 ## FAQ and Troubleshooting: